Even at a young age, people understand the difference between “poor” and “rich”.

 You can learn more about investing here: Learn to Invest.

-In summary, this article has hopefully opened your mind to looking at the different ways people make money and the fundamental difference between the rich and poor.
-Making money isn’t usually the thing that makes people most happy but it is a great facilitator, and one of the most important things it facilitates is peace of mind, security, and the freedom to live life on your own terms.
+Making money isn’t usually the thing that makes people most happy, but it is a great facilitator, and one of the most important things it facilitates is peace of mind, security, and the freedom to live life on your own terms.

 That’s what being rich is about.